cankocakulak/496/hw2_api_portfolio/PORTFOLIO.md

 2. Clerk enters first item:
    - Enters postal code as "L5G5H7" (incorrect format)
-   - System shows error: "Format should be: A1A 1A1"
+   - Field blinks red with error message: "Format should be: A1A 1A1"
+   - Error clears after 3 seconds
    - Clerk corrects to "L5G 5H7"

 3. Continues with item entry:
    - Enters item number "B789"
    - Accidentally enters quantity as "0"
-   - System shows error: "Quantity must be at least 1"
+   - Field blinks red with error message: "Quantity must be at least 1"
    - Enters cost as "-199.99"
-   - System shows error: "Cost must be greater than 0"
+   - Field blinks red with error message: "Cost must be greater than 0"

 4. Clerk corrects entries:
    - Updates quantity to "1"